JBGruber/ess-v2-web-scraping-data-management/readme.md

 ## Day 4 Application Programming Interface (APIs)

-In this session, we learn how to get obtain data from someone else.
+In this session, we learn how to obtain data from someone else.

 Your task: Find and parse information about the authors you found on the conference website youscraped before